sinealis/event-planner/README.md

 # Event Planner Application

+With this app you can easily add, edit and delete your own events.
-Using Vue.js and Firebase Firestore cloud platform.
+I used the Vue.js framework and the Firebase Firestore cloud platform.